 The savings might be significant.
 TASC boasts a 20% add-on to your marginal tax rate; this 20% seemingly represents the Social Security, Medicare and state income tax savings added to your Federal marginal income tax rate.
-We don’t necessarily agree since the Social Security and Medicare component is already available with an HRA used with a standalone S corporation.
+We don’t necessarily agree since the Social Security and Medicare component is already available with an HRA deployed in a standalone S corporation.
 But… if we play along… if you spent $10,000 in out-of-pocket medical expenses at a combined marginal tax rate of 30% (24% + 6% for state), then you save $3,000 by using the C corporation entity structure.
-An additional tax return would be required at around $800 so you pocket $2,200.
+An additional tax return would be required at around $800 in tax preparation fees so you pocket $2,200.

 If you have $20,000 in annual medical expenses then your savings would be $6,000.
 Those are real dollars.